SSSAccount/finance-tracker-gui/README.md

 in the terminal before using the following features:

 1. **Adding Transactions**:
+   - GUI:
       - Select the add tab from the gui application.
       - Enter the following data and select the following options presented in the tab.
       - Press the "Add Transaction" Button after entering all the necessary data.
+   - CLI:
+      - Choose option 1 from the main menu.
+      - Follow the prompts to enter the transaction details such as category, amount, date and choice
+      - Confirm the transaction to add it to the records.

 2. **Viewing Transactions**:
+   - GUI:
       - Select the view tab from the gui application.
       - To search type your search query inside of the search box.
       - To sort click on a column header to sort the data.
+   - CLI:
+      - Select option 2 from the main menu.
+      - Choose a category to view transactions for that specific category.
+      - To view all transactions, choose the "All" option.
+      - Follow on-screen instructions to navigate through transactions.

-3. **Adding Bulk Transactions**:
+4. **Adding Bulk Transactions**:
    - Make a copy of the bulk.csv to avoid any data loss as the program empties the file after adding the transactions (Optional)
    - The bulk.csv file should look something like this: